sofiawallq/awesome_aussies/README.md

 __The page header__

-+ Every page on the site includes a header with a image of an Australian Shepherd, to quickly give the user a feeling of what the site is all about.
++ Every page on the site includes a header with an image of an Australian Shepherd, to quickly give the user a feeling of what the site is all about.
 The header also includes the name/title of the webpage and a text overlay that sums up the content, so that the visitor can quickly decide if it’s worth to continue scrolling.

 + The chosen header-image sets the colour-scheme for the rest of the page, to keep the layout consistent and harmonizing throughout the different features on the webpage.